biarne-a/valence-potency-egfr/README.md

 # valence-potency-egfr
-An model selection and inference pipeline to predict to potency value (pIC50) for novel compounds targeting EGFR
+A model selection and inference pipeline to predict to the potency value (pIC50) for novel compounds targeting the Epidermal Growth Factor Receptor (EGFR) kinase, a target associated with various cancers.